ElizabethBrooks/TranscriptomeAnalysisPipeline_DaphniaUVTolerance/README.md

 # TranscriptomeAnalysisPipeline_DaphniaUVTolerance
 Bash shell scripts for analyzing short paired-end RNA sequence reads for Daphnia UV tolerance treatments.

-To avoid uploading outputs to this repository, the outputs from these scripts be placed in separate folders in the same directory as the script folder.
-In other words, outputs from scripts in this repository folder (Directory/TranscriptomeAnalysisPipeline_DaphniaUVTolerance) will be placed in the directory that contains this repository folder (Directory/ScriptOutputFolder).
+To avoid uploading outputs to this repository, the outputs from these scripts be placed in separate folders from this directory.

 ## RNA-seq Analysis Pipeline
 ![RNA-seq Analysis Pipeline](RNASeq_Workflow_DmelUV.png)